wasimusu/python_project/readme.md

 Path of my conf.py: docs/source/conf.py

 Add these two statements so conf.py can access your package.

 ```
 import os
 import sys
 sys.path.insert(0, os.path.abspath('../..'))
-sys.path.insert(0, os.path.abspath('../..'))
+sys.path.insert(0, os.path.abspath('../python_project'))
 ```

-Extension tell doc generator what kind of stuffs to document and what not.
+'extension' tells doc generator what kind of stuff to document and what to ignore.
-For instance, sphinx.ext.viewcode provides link to the code code.
+For instance, 'sphinx.ext.viewcode' generates link to the source code.
 Add the following to conf.py

 ```
 # First two are essential to generate the docs, others are optional.